 Rich Baseball Operations announced Monday the relocation of its short-season Class-A New York-Penn League franchise to Morgantown, W.Va., during a news conference at the West Virginia University Coliseum.

-The team, which will have a new name, will play in the new complex for the university's Big XII baseball program and will serve as a Class-A affiliate of the Pittsburgh Pirates, competing from mid-June through Labor Day each summer.
+The team, which will change its name, will play in the new complex for the university's Big XII baseball program and will serve as a Class-A affiliate of the Pittsburgh Pirates, competing from mid-June through Labor Day each summer.

 "We're extremely excited to find a state-of-the-art home for our team here in Morgantown, West Virginia, and to partner with everyone at West Virginia University," said Bob Rich, chairman of Rich Products Corporation and owner of the team.

 Rich Baseball also owns the Buffalo Bisons and the Northwest Arkansas Naturals, a Class AA affiliate of the Blue Jays.
 The Jammers' two-year player development deal with the Pittsburgh Pirates expires at the end of this season, though Rich still has one year left on a stadium lease with the city.